Skip to content

 These tactics can lead to unintentional purchases, privacy violations, and frustration.
 So, while they may initially benefit the business, they also damage trust in the long run.

 Dark patterns are more common than you may think.
-A European Commission study from 2018 found that 97% of the most popular websites and apps used at least one deceptive design tactic to manipulate users.
+A European Commission study from 2018 found that 97 percent of the most popular websites and apps used at least one deceptive design tactic to manipulate users.

-The numbers improved a bit with time, with the FTC in the US, as well as the International Consumer Protection and Enforcement Network (ICPEN) and Global Privacy Enforcement Network (GPEN) discovering in 2024 that 75.7% of 642 companies’ sites and apps used least one dark pattern, with 66.8% using two or more.
+The numbers improved a bit with time, with the Federal Trade Commission (FTC) in the U.S., as well as the International Consumer Protection and Enforcement Network (ICPEN) and Global Privacy Enforcement Network (GPEN) discovering in 2024 that 75.7 percent of 642 companies’ sites and apps used least one dark pattern, with 66.8 percent using two or more.

 Whether it’s making subscriptions hard to cancel, sneaking in extra fees, or creating fake urgency for purchases, these tactics are designed to push people into decisions they wouldn’t necessarily normally make.